robkau/squadron-ed-39/readme.md

 ---

-**Build**:
+# How to play:
+####Easy option) Download binary
+ - Download the game from the **releases** tab and run client.exe

+####Hard option) Build the game from source
-First you need to configure your Windows build environment for cgo, see one guide [here](https://github.com/faiface/pixel/wiki/Building-Pixel-on-Windows)
+ - First you need to configure your Windows build environment for cgo, see one guide [here](https://github.com/faiface/pixel/wiki/Building-Pixel-on-Windows)

-Afterwards:
+ - Afterwards:
 ```
 go get github.com/robkau/squadron-ed-39
 cd ~/go/src/github.com/robkau/squadron-ed-39/client